Objections are a good sign.

 We replace [status quo/tool] and cut [pain] by [X%/time].

-Compare notes in 15 min [slot 1] / [slot 2]?”
+Compare notes in 15 min [slot 1] or [slot 2]?

-Script B — Portfolio adjacency
+Script B: Portfolio adjacency

 Seeing [metric/logo] since launch.

-Shall we do 15 min [slot 1] / [slot 2]?”
+Shall we do 15 min [slot 1] or [slot 2]?

 4) Margins / unit economics

-Script A — Today vs target
+Script A: Today vs target

-“Reasonable push.
+Reasonable push.

-Now [GM%]; on plan for [Target%] by [month] with [levers].
+Now [GM%]; on plan for [Target%] by [month] using [levers].

-Walk the unit plan in 15 min [slot 1] / [slot 2]?”
+Walk the unit plan in 15 min [slot 1] or [slot 2]?

-Script B — Payback
+Script B: Payback

-“Good question.
+Good question.

-Happy to share cohorts in 15 min [slot 1] / [slot 2].”
+Happy to share in 15 min [slot 1] or [slot 2].

 5) Pricing pushback

-Script A — Value-based
+Script A: Value-based

-“Understand the price concern.
+Understand the price concern.

 We tie price to [measurable outcome] for [buyer].

-Open for 15 min [slot 1] / [slot 2]?”
+Open for 15 min [slot 1] or [slot 2]?

-Script B — Tiering
+Script B: Tiering

 We have a [Lite/Core/Plus] ladder; most [segment] lands on [tier].

-ARPU [₹/$] with [X%] expansion in month [N].
+ARPU is [₹/$], with [X%] expansion by month [N].

-Quick walkthrough [slot 1] / [slot 2]?”
+Quick walkthrough [slot 1] or [slot 2]?

 6) Long sales cycle

-Script A — Segmentation
+Script A: Segmentation

-“Makes sense.
+Makes sense.

-Pipeline shows [count] near commit.
+Pipeline has [count] near commit now.

-Can we do 15 min [slot 1] / [slot 2]?”
+Can we do 15 min [slot 1] or [slot 2]?

-Script B — Catalyst
+Script B: Catalyst

-Open [slot 1] / [slot 2]?”
+Open [slot 1] or [slot 2]?

 7) Burn / capital efficiency

-Script A — Runway math
+Script A: Runway math

-“Good to sanity-check burn.
+Good to sanity-check burn.

-Runway [N] months at plan; [N+X] with trims.
+Runway is [N] months at plan; [N+X] with trims.

-Happy to review in 15 min [slot 1] / [slot 2].”
+Happy to review in 15 min [slot 1] or [slot 2].

-Script B — Efficiency proof
+Script B: Efficiency proof

-“Agree efficiency matters.
+Agree efficiency matters.

-NRR [X%], gross margin [Y%], payback [Z mo] on core segment.
+NRR is [X%], GM is [Y%], payback is [Z] months on the core segment.

-Can we walk the model in 15 min [slot 1] / [slot 2]?”
+Happy to walk the model in 15 min [slot 1] or [slot 2]?

 8) Defensibility / moat

-“Fair question on moat.
+Fair question on moat.

-We lock into [workflow/data flywheel] for [buyer].
+We lock into [workflow] with a [data flywheel] for [buyer].

-Deep dive in 15 min [slot 1] / [slot 2]?”
+Deep dive in 15 min [slot 1] or [slot 2]?

-Script B — Distribution moat
+Script B: Distribution moat

-“Makes sense.
+Makes sense.

 Moat is [channel/partnership/embedded placement]; we reach [buyer] at point-of-need.